Blackpool weather forecast: Icy conditions as temperatures plummet below freezing

-The weather in Blackpool is set to be wintry today, as forecasters predict cloud, sunny spells, icy conditions and below freezing temperatures.
+The weather in Blackpool is set to be wintry today, as forecasters predict icy conditions, sunny spells and below freezing temperatures.

 What will the weather be like this morning in Blackpool?

-This morning will see some sunny spells and cool conditions, with the temperature of -2C climbing to 1C by 12pm.
+This morning will begin cold and icy, with the temperature of 0C increasing slightly to 3C by lunchtime.

 What will the weather be like this afternoon in Blackpool?

-This afternoon will see sunny spells, with a temperature of 2C throughout the afternoon.
+This afternoon will continue to see sunny spells and cloud, with the temperature reaching its peak of 4C by 2pm and remaining so throughout the afternoon.

 What will the weather be like this evening and tonight in Blackpool?

-This evening will become quickly dark, but remain dry, with the temperature dipping to -1C.
+This evening will become quickly dark, with the temperature dipping to 1C by 9pm.

 What will the weather be like tomorrow in Blackpool?

-Tomorrow will remain cool with a mixture of sunny spells, cloud and icy conditions throughout the day.
-Maximum temperature of 4C and a minimum temperature of 1C.
+Tomorrow will see a mixture of cloud, fog and sunny spells throughout the day.
+However, it will remain cool with a maximum temperature of 4C and a minimum temperature of -2C.

 What is the long-term forecast for Blackpool?

-Looking further ahead, the Met Office UK outlook for Monday 4 Feb to Wednesday 13 Feb said: “Rain and hill snow will clear later on Monday, however further rain, sleet and snow will possibly arrive from the west on Tuesday.
+Looking further ahead, the Met Office UK outlook for Tuesday 5 Feb 2019 to Thursday 14 Feb 2019 said: “Through the middle and end of next week it will be less cold than we have had recently, but still with frost and ice likely overnight.

-“It will stay mostly cold, with frost and ice likely overnight.
-Thereafter, it is likely to stay changeable, with further spells of rain, sleet and snow interspersed by sunshine and showers.
+“Weather fronts will bring bands of rain and hill snow from the north and west, which will tend to peter out as they reach southeastern parts of the UK.

+“Between these spells of wet weather there will be drier and brighter periods.
 The wind will be brisk at times, with gales around exposed coasts and over higher ground.

-“After a cold start to February, temperatures may temporarily return closer to normal, although further colder interludes are still possible.
-Overnight frosts are still likely to be widespread and towards the end of this period there is a greater chance of it becoming even colder.”
+“Towards the middle of February, it may become more settled with longer spells of drier weather.

+“However, northwestern areas are still likely to see rain and probably hill snow at times.
+Temperatures will be around normal for the time of year, with some overnight frosts.”